Quantum Temporal Fusion Transformer: Introduction

-\textbf{Our contributions are summarized as follows} \begin{itemize} \item We introduce, for the first time, quantum-enhanced Gated Residual Network~\cite{lim2021temporal} and Interpretable Multi-head Attention~\cite{lim2021temporal}. \item We are the first to train and evaluate a quantum-enhanced Temporal Fusion Transformer (QTFT) model to perform multi-horizon time series forecasting. \end{itemize} The remainder of this paper is organized as follows.
-First, in Section 2, we present a brief review of the classical counterpart of the temporal fusion transformer, including a proper explanation of each component and details of the model architecture.
+The remainder of this paper is as follows.
+First, in Section 2, we provide a brief review of the classical temporal fusion transformer, including an explanation of each component and details of the model architecture.
 In Section 3, we introduce the variational quantum algorithm, the building block of our model.
 We discuss our main proposal in Section 4.
 This section explains the tools used in QTFT, outlines model architecture, and describes the optimization procedure.
 In Section 5, we present the implementation of our model, followed by the conclusion in Section 6.

-\section{CLASSICAL TEMPORAL FUSION TRANSFORMER}
+\section{Classical Temporal Fusion Transformer}

-Throughout this discussion, for the sake of explanation and understanding, we consider the dataset of stores in retail or patients in healthcare.
-We use the same notation as~\cite{lim2021temporal}.
-There are three main input components of the Temporal Fusion Transformer (TFT), including a set of static covariates $\bm{s} \in \mathbb{R}^{m_s}$, where $m_s$ be the dimension of static variables, time-dependent inputs $\bm{\chi}_t \in \mathbb{R}^{m_{\chi}}$, and corresponding scalar targets output $y_t$ at each time step $t$ between $0$ to $T$.
-Static covariates provide information that doesn’t change over time, such as a store’s size.
-The time-dependent input features are partitioned into two parts: observed inputs $\bm{z}_t \in \mathbb{R}^{m_z}$, which can only measure them after they happen (e.g., weather), and know inputs $\bm{x}_t \in \mathbb{R}^{m_x}$, that are known beforehand (e.g., holiday, voting day).
+Throughout this discussion, for the sake of explanation and understanding, we consider the dataset of stores in retail and patients in healthcare.
+We use the same notation as the paper~\cite{lim2021temporal}.
+There are three main input components of the Temporal Fusion Transformer (TFT): a set of static covariates $\bm{s} \in \mathbb{R}^{m_s}$, where $m_s$ be the dimension of static variables, time-dependent inputs $\bm{\chi}_t \in \mathbb{R}^{m_{\chi}}$, and corresponding scalar targets output $y_t$ at each time step $t$ between $0$ to $T$.
+Static covariates provide information that doesn’t change over time (e.g., store’s size).
+The time-dependent inputs separate into two categories: observed inputs $\bm{z}_t \in \mathbb{R}^{m_z}$, which can only measure them after they happen (e.g., weather), and know inputs $\bm{x}_t \in \mathbb{R}^{m_x}$, that are known beforehand (e.g., holiday, voting day).

-Another important concept in TFT is quantile forecasting, a technique that predicts an interval of the possible outputs rather than a single point output.
-Further details are given below.
-Quantile based multi-horizon forecast is represented as
+There is another term related to forecasting, called quantile forecasting, which is a technique that predicts an interval of the possible outputs rather than a single point output.
+Let $f_{(.)}$ is the quantile-specific prediction model for the forecast horizon spans $\tau \in \{1, 2, \dots, \tau_{\max} \}$, and $k$ defines the size of the past information window.
+Then $\hat{y}(q, t, \tau)$ is the predicted $q$-th sample quantile for the forecast $\tau $ time steps ahead at a time $t$, define as